InternetHealthReport/raclette/README.md

 ```
 python raclette/plotter.py results/ASC_start/results_2018-09-02T12:00.sql  'CTSingapore, SG' 'CTMelbourne, AU'
 ```
-If you have executed the raclette.py several times with the same results file.
-The results for each instances are stored separately.
-To get results from the third execution (cf. the field expid in the database):
+If you have executed raclette.py several times with the same results file.
+The results for each instance are stored with a different experiment ID (cf. the field expid in the database).
+To plot with results from the third execution:
 ```
 python raclette/plotter.py results/ASC_start/results_2018-09-02T12:00.sql  'CTSingapore, SG' 'CTMelbourne, AU' 3
 ```